trokas/ai_primer/_sources/README.md

 [INTERACTIVE BOOK LINK](https://trokas.github.io/ai_primer/README.html)

-My main aim is to give you enough information so that you can start exploring field of AI on your own and maybe even start searching for DS role.
+Main aim of this course is to give you enough information so that you can start exploring field of AI on your own and maybe even start searching for DS role.
-In essance we have only 5 main chapters to cover.
+We have only 5 main chapters to cover.

 - Unsupervised learning
     - SVD (Singular Value Decomposition) - it’s a good tool to introduce both technical tools we will be working with aswell as giving us a glympse at unsupervised learning.